 In conclusion, we are to respect our bosses and strive to maintain good relationship with them.
 Whenever possible, we should try to share the gospel with them.
 We should learn how to deal with conflict with our bosses biblically, voicing our opinions, but respecting the final decision of the boss gracefully and humbly.
 We must realize that we are NOT slaves and therefore if our work interferes with our walks with the Lord we should give notice and then find a more suitable job.
 Do not live in a state of perpetual anger toward your boss.
 Do not hold a grudge or allow the sun to go down on your anger.

-Acts 24:16 – I strive to keep a clear conscience before God and man.
+Acts 24:16 – So I strive always to keep my conscience clear before God and man.

-2 Timothy 2:12 – If we endure we will reign with Him.
+2 Timothy 2:12 – If we endure, we will also reign with him.
+If we disown him, he will also disown us.

 1. God wants us to endure suffering patiently.
 Why?
 Because of our conscience.
 This means it is not because we want to be rewarded with a promotion or achieve a materialistic benefit.
 We endure suffering patiently because we know that God is watching and He wants us to.
 So how can we bear up under suffering?
 What it might look like if we are doing this?
 What might it look like if we are not bearing up under suffering?
 Attitudes of bearing up: